 What We Believe

-We strive to establish a personal relationship with each of our families in order to facilitate the formation of a unique and trusted partnership.
-Through this partnership, we hope to achieve growth: growth of our patients, growth of parent education, growth of positive parenting skills, and on-going growth of our knowledge of science and the art of practicing medicine.
-We invite you to….Grow with us!
+We strive to build personal relationships with each of our families, fostering a unique and trusted partnership.
+Through this partnership, we hope to achieve growth: growth of our patients, growth in parent education, growth in positive parenting skills, and continuous growth in our knowledge of science and the art of practicing medicine.
+We invite you to…grow with us!

-A nurse practitioner is a registered nurse (RN) who has additional education and training in a specialty area such as family practice or pediatrics.
-Pediatric and family practice NPs can provide regular health care for kids.
+Nurse Practitioner (NP): A nurse practitioner is a registered nurse (RN) with additional education and training in a specialty area such as family practice or pediatrics.
+Pediatric and family practice NPs can provide primary health care for children.

-Nurse practitioners (also referred to as advanced practice nurses, or APNs) have a master’s degree in nursing (MS or MSN) and board certification in their specialty.
+Nurse practitioners, also known as advanced practice registered nurses (APRNs), hold a master’s degree in nursing (MS or MSN) and maintain board certification in their specialty area.
 For example, a pediatric NP has advanced education, skills, and training in caring for infants, children, and teens.

-Licensed as nurse practitioners and registered nurses, NPs follow the rules and regulations of the Nurse Practice Act of the state where they work.
-If accredited through the national board exam, the NP will have an additional credential such as Certified Pediatric Nurse Practitioner (CPNP) or Certified Family Nurse Practitioner (CFNP).
+Licensed as both nurse practitioners and registered nurses, NPs follow the regulations of the Nurse Practice Act in the state where they work.
+NPs who pass the national board exam earn additional credentials such as Certified Pediatric Nurse Practitioner (CPNP) or Certified Family Nurse Practitioner (CFNP).

 • document health history and perform a physical exam

-• plan a child’s care with parents and the child’s health care team
+• plan a child’s care with the parents and the child’s health care team

 • perform some tests and procedures